The term ‘menstrual cycle’ refers to the changes that occur naturally in a woman’s body to prepare it for pregnancy.

 The Pill contains synthetic oestrogen to prevent the development of an egg (and therefore, ovulation), and synthetic progesterone to increase the thickness of cervical mucus (to slow the movement of sperm) and prevent the complete development of the uterine lining.

 Women who do not ovulate do not experience changes in cervical mucus or ovulation pain.
-Their 'period' is actually a withdrawal bleed resulting from the stopping of the synthetic hormones (during the seven days of inactive/sugar pills) rather than a natural menstruation.
+Their 'period' is actually a withdrawal bleed resulting from the stopping of the synthetic hormones (during the four to seven days of inactive/sugar pills) rather than a natural menstruation.

 Women taking the Pill can use it to miss or delay a withdrawal bleed.
 This can be convenient for women planning travel or special occasions.
 Women who experience health problems such as endometriosis, menstrual migraine and heavy bleeding may use the Pill to reduce the number of withdrawal bleeds they have a year (and, therefore, the number of times they experience symptoms).
-Women taking a monophasic Pill (a version of the Pill that delivers the same dosage throughout the cycle) can miss or delay a withdrawal bleed by simply missing the inactive/sugar pills and going straight on to the next pill packet.
+Women taking a monophasic Pill (a version of the Pill that delivers the same dosage throughout the cycle) can miss or delay a withdrawal bleed by simply missing the inactive/sugar pills and going straight on to the active hormones in the next pill packet.
 However, women on a triphasic Pill (a version of the Pill that delivers different dosages throughout the cycle) may experience spotting if they do this, due to the change in hormone levels at the start and end of the pill packet.
 Women on triphasic Pills who wish to miss a withdrawal bleed should seek advice from their doctor.

 Breakthrough bleeding can sometimes occur in women on the Pill, particularly in the first few months of taking it or if the woman is using a triphasic Pill.
 A woman is still covered contraceptively if she has not missed any active pills and has a breakthrough bleed.
 However, she should consult her doctor to review the choice of Pill and to ensure the bleeding is not related to another condition (see Bleeding between periods section).